XenaaLangliss/ROZEN-AUTO-CUT-CHARGE/README.md

 ## 📌 Overview

-**ROZEN-CUT-CHARGER** is a lightweight Android module that allows you to **limit battery charging percentage** to help reduce battery degradation and extend battery lifespan.
+**ROZEN-AUTO-CUT-CHARGER** is a lightweight Android module that allows you to **limit battery charging percentage** to help reduce battery degradation and extend battery lifespan.

 This module includes a **WebUI interface**, making it easy to configure charging limits without using terminal commands.